DanielMateosLab/dotfiles/linux-notes.md

 - To enable vim system clipboard, just install gvim, which will remove a minimal vim and use a vim-gtk variant instead. .vimrc from this file must be set up too.
 - To enable aac bluetooth codec, install pipewire pulse and configure sound settings using pavucontrol.
 - To see wifi password, use 'sudo cat /etc/NetworkManager/system-connections/{SSID or network name}'
+- Multiple displays settings with arandr.
+To execute a xrandr command on startup, create and executable .sh file and add it to /etc/X11/xinit/xinitrc.d/ folder.